Pylons/akhet/docs/vocabulary.rst

     In traversal, the last resource traversed is the *context*.
 The context is available to the view as ``request.context``.
-The context acts as a second kind of model (separate from your "models" package), and also provides information for authorization.
+The context acts as a second kind of model (separate from your "models" package), and it may also provide information for authorization.

-    In URL dispatch, the context is normally the same as the root, so it's an unimportant object provided by default.
+    In URL dispatch, the context is normally the same as the root, an unimportant default object.
 However, you can override the context on a per-route basis to provide authorization information.

 Request